edibotopic/edibotopic-website/content/experience/_index.md

 <div class="tab-panel" data-tab="education">

-My PhD is in food science but I have also pursued formal education in philosophy, computer science, and education.
+My PhD is in food science but I have also studied philosophy, computer science, and education.

 {{ collection(file="education.toml") }}